- Gregg Troy

-While the women’s team swam and dove its most complete Championship meet in recent history, the 2010 men’s swimming team rallied for its seventh top-five NCAA finish in Troy’s tenure at Florida, scoring the most points in Florida history to finish seventh at the NCAA meet on the Ohio State campus after tallying 364 points with leverage from three national titles and five top-eight relay finishes.
-Junior newcomer Conor Dwyer was named the men’s Division I National Men’s Swimmer of the Year after winning the 200 and 500 freestyle events, the first NCAA swimmer to do so since 2001.
+While the women’s team swam and dove its most complete Championship meet in recent history, the 2010 men’s swimming team rallied for its seventh top-five NCAA finish in Troy’s tenure at Florida, scoring the most points in Florida history to finish fifth at the NCAA meet on the Ohio State campus after tallying 364 points with leverage from three national titles and five top-eight relay finishes.
+Junior Conor Dwyer was named the men’s Division I National Men’s Swimmer of the Year after winning the 200 and 500 freestyle events, the first NCAA swimmer to do so since 2001.
 Additionally, senior Shaune Fraser recorded one first and two second-place finishes, earning seven All-America honors to rack up an all-time Florida mark of 27 All-America honors, the most for a single men’s swimmer or diver in school history.
 Ten other Gators collaborated with Fraser to collectively put on 38 All-America performances to highlight the 2010 campaign.

 Both the 2010 Gator squads finished second at the 2010 SEC Championship meet, Florida’s tenth straight top-three finish on both the men’s and women’s side.
 The Gators tallied numerous accolades at the league championships in Athens, Ga., under Troy, including SEC Men’s Swimming Coach of the Year, SEC Women’s Swimmer of the Year in Spofforth, SEC Men’s Swimmer of the Year in Dwyer, high point awards for Spofforth, Dwyer and S. Fraser, while the Gator divers cleaned up with SEC Women’s Diving Coach of the Year for Donnie Craine and SEC Women’s Diver of the Year for senior Kara Salamone.